 Yankees vs Reds Odds, Spread, and Total

-The New York Yankees look to make it three wins in a row.
-The Yankees are 45-32 and sit atop the AL East.
-They just took two out of three…
+The New York Yankees look to avoid being swept by the Cincinnati Reds.
+The Yankees are 45-34 and sit atop the AL East.
+They dropped Game 1 by a score…

-The New York Yankees look to make it three wins in a row.
-The Yankees are 45-32 and sit atop the AL East.
-They just took two out of three at home against the Baltimore Orioles.
-New York's pitching was strong in both wins, and the offense exploded in a 9-0 victory in Game 2.
-The Yankees combined early scoring with timely insurance runs late in games.
+The New York Yankees look to avoid being swept by the Cincinnati Reds.

-The Cincinnati Reds are 40-38 and currently fourth in the NL Central.
-They just dropped two of three to the St. Louis Cardinals.
-Cincinnati's offense improved as the series progressed, while the pitching staff only found success in Game 3, which was a 4-1 win.
-The series featured a mix of lopsided results and a back-and-forth, extra-innings battle in Game 2.
+The Yankees are 45-34 and sit atop the AL East.
+They dropped Game 1 by a score of 6-1 and lost Game 2, 5-4.
+In this series, the pitching has been solid, but the offense has been inconsistent.
+New York scored first in both games, but one or two bad innings proved costly.
+In Game 2, the Yankees blew a 3-0 lead and later gave up an extra-inning advantage.

 Spread